-In some competitions, the Multi 2♦ is permitted in events where other highly artificial openings are not permitted.
+In some competitions, the Multi 2 may be permitted where other artificial openings are not permitted.
 It would be open to the Tournament Organisers to permit written defences against the Multi.

 8.40.9 Law 40B2: Consulting system cards [WBFLC]